terraform-provider-openstack/terraform-provider-openstack/website/docs/r/keymanager_order_v1.html.markdown

 The following attributes are exported:

+* `container_ref` - The container reference / where to find the container.
 * `created` - The date the order was created.
 * `creator_id` - The creator of the order.
 * `meta` - See Argument Reference above.